Mateorpo/senior-project/README.md

 # Dataset
 - [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
 - A large dataset based in Ames City, Iowa, containing housing data from 2006 - 2009
+- train.csv and test.csv files in the repository
+- data_description.txt explains what each variable in the dataset is

 # Libraries Used
 - NumPy